brooklynrail/brooklynrail-platform/content/people/ilana-harris-babou.md

 last_name: Harris-Babou
 short_bio: "**Ilana Harris-Babou**’s work is interdisciplinary, spanning sculpture, installation, and video.
 Her work has been exhibited in solo exhibitions throughout the US and Europe.
-In May 2023, Harris Babou's work _Liquid Gold_ took over the screens of Times Square for the Midnight Moment program.
+In May 2023, Harris-Babou's work _Liquid Gold_ took over the screens of Times Square for the Midnight Moment program.
 She has been included in the Istanbul Design Biennial (2020) and The Whitney Biennial (2019).
 Group exhibitions include The Wellcome Collection;